 Led by cross-disciplinary group of senior Kellogg faculty members, all experienced in working with top-level executives, this highly participatory program is enriched by meaningful interaction with other C-level executives, board members and senior executives of major multinational companies.
 In addition to stimulating classroom sessions focused on cutting-edge business knowledge and insights, your experience will include:

-Develop your leadership identity in an immersive environment
+VIDEO: Develop your leadership identity in an immersive environment

 Please email or call us if you would like a personal consultation